CloudLabs-AI/MS-900-Lab-Content/Module 5 : Licensing.md

 # Exercise 1: Browse Licensing center in M365 Admin center

-1. Open a new browser window and login to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).
+1. Open a new browser window and log in to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).

 1. When prompted, use the credentials provided in the **Environment Details** page to log in to the admin center.